mastodon/documentation/content/en/admin/scaling.md

 psql -p 6432 -U mastodon mastodon_production
 ```

-And then use your password to log in.
+Then use your password to log in.

 You can also check the PgBouncer logs like so: